carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 >
 > Idempotent consumer
 > - Service B consumes in a consumer group, allowing horizontal scaling.
-> - Processing must be idempotent:
-> - Use eventId or a referenceId
+> - Processing must be idempotent: Use eventId or a referenceId and Keep a record of processed events
-> - Keep a record of processed events to avoid duplicating effects
+> to avoid duplicating effects
 >
 > Structured retry and DLQ
 > - If processing fails due to a temporary issue: